ypauli/pelican_nlp/README.rst

 Examples
 ========

-You can find example setups in the [`examples/`](https://github.com/ypauli/pelican_nlp/tree/main/examples) folder.
+You can find example setups on the github repository in the 'examples` folder: https://github.com/ypauli/pelican_nlp/tree/main/examples
-ALWAYS change the path to the project folder specified in the configuration file to your specific project location.

 Contributing
 ============